uit-no/research-software.uit.no/content/_index.md

 - Help with organization of reusable and reproducible Jupyter notebooks and Binder
 - Advice and help how to best document code
+- Advice about whether to use YAML or CSV or JSON or TOML or something else
 - Packaging and sharing software
 - Help with pip, PyPI, and Conda
 - Help publishing your code